aiedward/Stanford_CS221_Assignments/README.md

 Stanford CS221 Artificial Intelligence Fall 2016 Assignments.

 # Important Disclaimer Regarding Academic Integrity Violations
 This repository is solely intended as a backup of my personal work.
-I am not and have never been affiliated with Stanford, but you should pay attention if you are formally registered for this course in a university.
+I am not and have never been affiliated with Stanford, but you should pay attention if you are taking this course for credit in a university.

 Academic plagarism is a serious issue in most U.S. universities, so please do not:
     1. Copy any source code into your own assignments